 Kauffman was one of eight newly elected senators who took the oath of office on the first day of the legislative session, January 8, 2007.
 Joining her were senators Steve Hobbs, Janea Holmquist, Derek Kilmer, Chris Marr, Ed Murray, Eric Oemig, and Rodney Tom.
 The oaths were administered by Washington State Supreme Court Justice Gerry Alexander, who had been re-elected to his position on the court in the same election in which the eight senators won their seats.

-While serving in the senate, Kauffman introduced legislation that provided certification for teachers of First Peoples language and culture.
-She also sponsored legislation that expanded the Native American Scholarship Endowment, which Governor Christine Gregoire later signed into law.
+While serving in the senate, Kauffman introduced legislation to provide certification for teachers of First Peoples language and culture.
+She also sponsored legislation that expanded the Native American Scholarship Endowment, which Governor Christine Gregoire (b.
+1947) later signed into law.

-Kauffman served as the vice chair for the Senate Early Learning and K-12 Education Committee, and served as part of the Human Services and Corrections, Rules and Transportation Committees.
+Kauffman served as the vice chair for the Senate Early Learning and K-12 Education Committee, and also served on the Human Services & Corrections, Rules, and Transportation committees.

 Kauffman sought re-election in 2010, but was defeated by Republican Joe Fain.